nitrogen76/cheapWeather/README.md

 Special Thanks:
 CJG and MG for inspiring me with their RTL-SDR security demos, showing me how easily i can graph other people's weather instruments

-HAC for helping me learn python.
+Hailey Bannister and CJG for helping me learn python.